-- The District will, to the extent possible, operate the School Breakfast Program; - The District will, to the extent possible, arrange bus schedules and utilize methods to serve school breakfasts that encourage participation; - Schools that serve breakfast to students will notify parents and students of the availability of the School Breakfast Program.
-Serving times will typically be held from 7:45 to 8:15 a.m.
+- Schools will, to the extent possible, operate the School Breakfast Program. - Schools will, to the extent possible, arrange bus schedules and utilize methods to serve school breakfasts that encourage participation. - Schools that serve breakfast to students will notify parents and students of the availability of the School Breakfast Program.
+Serving time 7:30 am to 7:45 am.

 Free and Reduced-priced Meals.
-Schools will provide meals at no charge to all children, regardless of income; and will promote the availability of school meals to all students.
-The District will continue to make every effort to maintain its Community Eligible Provision (CEP) status.
+Schools will provide meals at no charge to all children, regardless of income; promote the availability of school meals to all students.

 Meal Times and Scheduling.
-The District: :
+Schools:

-- will provide students with at least 10 minutes to eat after sitting down for breakfast and 20 minutes after sitting down for lunch; - should schedule meal periods at appropriate times, e.g., lunch should be scheduled between 11 a.m. and 12:30 p.m. - should not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities; - will schedule lunch periods to follow recess periods (in elementary school); - will provide students access to hand washing or hand sanitizing before they eat meals or snacks; and should take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk).
+- will provide students with at least 10 minutes to eat after sitting down for breakfast and 20 minutes after sitting down for lunch; - should schedule meal periods at appropriate times, e.g., lunch should be scheduled between 11 a.m. and 12:30. - should not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities; - will schedule lunch periods to follow recess periods (in elementary schools); - will provide students access to hand washing or hand sanitizing before they eat meals or snacks; and

-&lt;sup>3 A whole grain is one labeled as a "whole" grain product or with a whole grain listed as the primary grain ingredient in the ingredient statement.
+3 A whole grain is one labeled as a "whole" grain product or with a whole grain listed as the primary grain ingredient in the ingredient statement.
 Examples include "whole" wheat flour, cracked wheat, brown rice, and oatmeal.